 On this page

-You can configure a Realm app to automatically deploy whenever you push updated configuration files to a GitHub repository.
+You can configure an Atlas App Services App to automatically deploy whenever you push updated configuration files to a GitHub repository.
 You can clone the GitHub repository to your computer and then use standard Git commands to pull down the latest versions and deploy new changes.

 gitinstalled, see the official guide for Installing Git.

-In order to automatically deploy based on a GitHub repository, Realm requires that you install a GitHub app that has, at minimum, read access to the repository.
+In order to automatically deploy based on a GitHub repository, Atlas App Services requires that you install a GitHub app that has, at minimum, read access to the repository.

-To install the app, click Deployment in the left navigation menu of the Realm UI.
-Select the Configuration tab and then click Install Realm on GitHub.
+To install the app, click Deployment in the left navigation menu of the App Services UI.
+Select the Configuration tab and then click Install App Services on GitHub.
 A new browser window will open to the GitHub application installation flow.

 GitHub may require you to provide your GitHub account credentials before you can install the app.